Louis W. Ballard: Early life

 Louis Wayne Ballard was born on July 8, 1931, in Devil's Promenade near Miami, Oklahoma.
-His father was Charles G. Ballard, Cherokee, and his mother Leona Quapaw was Quapaw.
+His father was Charles G. Ballard, Cherokee, and his mother, Leona Quapaw, was Quapaw.
 On his mother's side, he was related to a prominent medicine chief of the Quapaw Tribe, and on his father's side he was related to Joel B. Mayes, a principal chief of the Cherokee Nation.
 His Quapaw name, Honganozhe, translates to "One Who Stands With Eagles".

-Ballard's education began at the Seneca Indian Training School when he was six years old.
-The Seneca Indian Training School, a boarding school located in Wyandotte, Oklahoma, was established in the early 1870s and was initially a mission school supported by a local group of Quakers and government subsidies.
+Ballard's education began at the Seneca Indian Training School at age six.
+The institution, a boarding school located in Wyandotte, Oklahoma, was established in the early 1870s and was initially a mission school supported by a local group of Quakers and government subsidies.
 Over time, the school came under control of the government.
-The mission of the Seneca Indian Training School and other institutions like it can be best explained by the following message delivered by Thomas J. Morgan, the former Commissioner of Indian Affairs, in 1889: "[American Indian children] should be taught to look upon America as their home and upon the United States Government as their friend and benefactor.
+The mission of the Seneca Indian Training School and other American Indian boarding schools like it can be best explained by the following message delivered by Thomas J. Morgan, former Commissioner of Indian Affairs, in 1889: "[American Indian children] should be taught to look upon America as their home and upon the United States Government as their friend and benefactor.
 They should be made familiar with the lives of great and good men and women in American history, and be taught to feel a pride in all their great achievements.
 They should hear little or nothing of the 'wrongs of the Indians,' and of the injustice of the white race.
 If their unhappy history is alluded to, it should be to contrast it with the better future that is within their grasp."

 Ballard considered these schools to be institutions that would brainwash American Indian children.
 Despite the efforts of the Seneca Indian Training School in discouraging him from practicing his family's customs, Ballard continued to speak in his native language and engage in tribal dances; he was constantly persecuted for doing so.
-This was not unlike the treatment that his mother received at a school similar to the Seneca Indian Training School, where on occasion she was beaten, handcuffed, and submitted to solitary confinement when she was caught speaking Quapaw.
+This was not unlike the treatment that his mother received at another American Indian boarding school, or residential school, where she was beaten, handcuffed, and submitted to solitary confinement when she was caught speaking Quapaw.
 These disciplinary tactics were commonplace at such institutions throughout the United States and resulted in a dramatic loss of language and culture.